sweattep/ancient_quotes/README.md

 >And there will appear to them the evils they had earned, and they will be enveloped by what they used to ridicule.

+>We will not exchange our oath for a price, even if he should be a near relative

+>If they gain dominance over you, they do not observe concerning you any pact of kinship or covenant of protection?
+They satisfy you with their mouths, but their hearts refuse

+>will you take him and his descendants as allies other than Me while they are enemies to you?

+>That is more suitable that they should be content and not grieve and that they should be satisfied with what you have given them

 >And the evil consequences of what they earned struck them.
 And those who have wronged of these will be afflicted by the evil consequences of what they earned; and they will not cause failure.

 >This Day every soul will be recompensed for what it earned.
 No injustice today!